-115.63 Reporting to other confinement facilities

-The auditor reviewed, gathered, analyzed and/or retained the following evidence related to this standard:

-- Observations

-- Interview with A/Commissioner

-- · Interview Superintendent

-- Memo: Associate Commissioner RE: PREA Standard 115.63

-- Form 115.63

-- · Jail Administrators contact information

-- · Documentation of notifications within 72 hours both sent and received for the previous twelve months

-- · PAQ

-The PAQ indicates that zero allegations were received that an incarcerated individual was abused while confined at another facility, zero allegations of sexual abuse were received from another facility.

-(a) (b) (c)

-Memo: from Jason D. Effman, Associate Commissioner RE: PREA Standard 115.63, addressed to "All Superintendents" states that allegations received from an inmate regarding abuse at another facility will be forwarded from the Superintendent to the Superintendent at the facility where the alleged incident occurred within 72 hours of receiving the report.
+115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed, gathered, analyzed and/or retained the following evidence related to this standard: · Sexual Victimization Prevention Policy Manual: Official Response Following an Incarcerated Individual Report · Observations Interview with A/Commissioner · Interview Superintendent Memo: Associate Commissioner RE: PREA Standard 115.63 11/7/2019 · Form 115.63 Jail Administrators contact information · Documentation of notifications within 72 hours both sent and received for the previous twelve months · PAQ The PAQ indicates that thirteen allegations were received that incarcerated individual was abused while confined at another facility, five allegations of sexual abuse were received from another facility.
+Below is a summary of the SVPPM: Sexual Victimization Prevention Policy Manual: Official Response Following an Incarcerated Individual Report Policy: Upon receiving an allegation that an incarcerated individual was sexually abused while confined at another facility, the head of the facility that received the allegation must notify the head of the facility or appropriate office of the agency or facility where the sexual abuse is alleged to have occurred.
+This notification shall be ass soon as possible but no later than 72 hours after receiving the allegation.
+Procedure: The Superintendent shall notify the head of the facility or appropriate office of the agency or facility where the abuse allegedly occurred within 72 hours of receipt Preparation of the Notification: Among other specific directions, the procedure requires a follow up phone call to the receiving facility to confirm receipt.
+The Deputy Superintendent for Security at each facility shall record the allegation in the Report of Sexual Victimization Logbook.
+Each form 115.63 will be electronically maintained in a designated folder.
+The OSI SCD shall ensure that the report tis or has been investigated. (a) (b) (c) Memo: from Jason D. Effman, Associate Commissioner RE: PREA Standard 115.63, addressed to "All Superintendents" states that allegations received from an inmate regarding abuse at another facility will be forwarded from the Superintendent to the Superintendent at the facility where the alleged incident occurred within 72 hours of receiving the report.
 Form 115.63 shall be used to make the notification.
 Additionally, the Office of Special Investigations shall be sent a copy.
-This process was reinforced by the written interview responses from the Acting Commissioner.
-He states, "Allegations received at one facility involving a different facility are forwarded to the Superintendent of the facility where the abuse allegedly occurred, with a copy of the notification to the Office of Special Investigations.
-Allegations from other agencies are typically received by the Office of Special Investigations or the Associate Commissioner/PREA Coordinator.
-The allegation is referred to the Office of Special Investigations for an investigation, and to the Superintendent or designee for appropriate documentation.
-If the incarcerated individual is currently in a DOCCS facility, the Assistant Deputy Superintendent PREA Compliance Manager also ensures that retaliation monitoring is initiated, and access to victim support and advocacy services is facilitated if desired."

-The interview with the Superintendent supported that these notifications are made by her office within 72 hours of receipt.
+This process was reinforced by the written interview responses from the A/Commissioner.
+He states, The allegation is referred to the Office of Special Investigations for an investigation, and to the Superintendent or designee for appropriate documentation.
+If the incarcerated individual is currently in a DOCCS facility, the Assistant Deputy Superintendent PREA Compliance Manager also ensures that retaliation monitoring is initiated, and access to victim support and advocacy services is facilitated if desired. we have received reports following a transfer to another facility, as well as from other agencies.
+The interview with the Superintendent supported that these notifications are made by his office within 72 hours of receipt.
+Copies of this documentation was readily provided to the auditor with the pre-audit documentation.
 Review confirmed that the notification is made from the Superintendent to the Head of the Facility immediately, typically the same day.
+Additionally, one such notification was made by the Superintendent during the onsite audit: he provided the auditor with a copy during his interview.

+one such notification was made by the Superintendent during the onsite audit; he provided the auditor with a copy during his

+(d) The auditor reviewed one notification based on receipt of the form 115.63 when reviewing investigations.